 Rights Respecting Schools Award

 Somerville Primary School is a 'Rights Respecting School'.
 We promote the United Nations Convention on the Rights of the Child (UNCRC) in everything we do.
 This award has helped us to acknowledge the good practice that encourages respect, fairness, dignity and equity.
 It has also helped us to involve pupils in the running of the school.
-All pupils at Somerville have a voice, regardless of age, gender, race, ethnicity, sexuality, disability, nationality, national origin, religion or belief.
+All of our rights holders have a voice, regardless of age, gender, race, ethnicity, sexuality, disability, nationality, national origin, religion or belief.

 Children’s rights are embedded in every part of school life here at Somerville.
 You will find the articles are a part of every display in school, the school development plan, lessons, curriculum and subject reviews.